 Why should I choose this course?

-- PRACTICAL APPLICATION – 'Learn by doing' through live project work alongside entrepreneurs and developing your own business start-up idea, as well as building practical media skills in our Digital Creative Studio
+- PRACTICAL APPLICATION – ‘Learn by doing’ through live project work and developing your own business start-up idea, as well as building practical media skills in our Digital Creative Studio

-- WORK PLACEMENT – Boost your experience of the business sector before completing your course with an optional six-month work placement
+- WORK PLACEMENT – Boost your experience of the business sector before completing your course with an optional 12-week industry placement

-- EXPERT SUPPORT – Interact and engage with business experts who will mentor you to ensure you develop the appropriate skills and knowledge to succeed
+- EXPERT TUITION – Interact and engage with business experts who will mentor you to ensure you develop the skills and knowledge to succeed

 University College Birmingham provides a range of support services for budding young entrepreneurs through our dedicated Enterprise Hive, while students on our business courses have the opportunity to study in our cutting-edge Financial Trading Suite.
 Our Digital Creative Studio also enables you to learn an array of skills for producing digital content including video and audio.